Choosing a Star Tracker for Astrophotography

 The Milky Way from a dark sky location.
 Stack of 60 x 2-minute exposures at ISO 1600.

-A star tracker will usually include a polar scope, which is used to help find the north celestial pole and adjust the mount accordingly.
-A star tracker that has been properly polar aligned will match the exact apparent rotation of the night sky to freeze deep sky objects in place.
+A star tracker usually includes a polar scope, which helps find the north celestial pole and adjust the mount accordingly.
+A star tracker that has been properly polar aligned matches the exact apparent rotation of the night sky to freeze deep-sky objects in place.

-A lot of the star trackers available online today come in a potentially confusing number of packages and bundles.
-My advice is that you invest in a system that can not only handle your intended payload (and then some) but also provide you with features that make imaging in the field easier and more enjoyable.
+Many of the star trackers available online today come in potentially confusing packages and bundles.
+My advice is that you invest in a system that can handle your intended payload (and then some) and provide you with features that make imaging in the field easier and more enjoyable.

-A camera mount with motorized equatorial tracking capabilities isn’t just useful for wide swaths of stars in the night sky but for solar system subjects too.
-Moon photography can be made easier by compensating for the rotation of the Earth.
+A camera mount with motorized equatorial tracking capabilities is useful for photographing wide swaths of stars in the night sky and the solar system.
+Compensating for the rotation of the Earth can also make moon photography easier.

 You can also photograph planets at short focal lengths on a star tracker, as seen in the image of the planet Venus and the moon below.
 As long as the mount has been polar aligned and balanced, longer focal lengths (up to about 500mm are practical)

 The portable, free-spirited nature of a device like this allows for quick setup at a moment’s notice.
-This means that you can promptly get your camera orientated and start capturing the moon or planets when a significant event such as a lunar eclipse or grouping is taking place.
+This means that you can promptly get your camera oriented and start capturing the moon or planets when a significant event, such as a lunar eclipse or grouping, is taking place.

 The planet Venus and the crescent moon.
 Canon EOS R6, Canon EF 400mm F/5.6, Sky-Watcher Star Adventurer.